 U.S. Navy Whidbey Island-class dock landing ship USS Comstock (LSD 45), Arleigh Burke-class destroyer USS Spruance (DDG 111), the Independence-variant littoral combat ship USS Tulsa (LCS 16), and the Avenger-class mine countermeasures ship USS Scout (MCM 8) as well as U.S. Coast Guard cutters Forrest Rednour (WPC-1129) and Alert (WMEC-630) will be in attendance.

-Throughout the week, service members will have an opportunity to interact with the local community, while participating in a number of community relations projects, a Science, Technology, Engineering and Mathematics (STEM) exposition and static displays.
+Throughout the week, service members will have an opportunity to interact with the local community, while participating in a number of community relations projects and a Science, Technology, Engineering and Mathematics (STEM) exposition assistance and disaster response (HA/DR).

 The public will have the opportunity to tour the ships, view military equipment and displays and meet Sailors throughout the week in the Port of Los Angeles, next to the Battleship USS Iowa Museum.
 The public is encouraged to attend tours and interact with Sailors from 10:00 a.m. to 4:00 p.m.
 Friday through Monday.
 Visitors are asked to secure a reservation for a tour through the Los Angeles Fleet Week website.
 Those arriving without a reservation may be subjected to long wait times and are not guaranteed a tour.

 “This is a great opportunity for our Sailors, Marines and Coastguardsmen to show the community the Navy’s capabilities and what we are about,” said Rear Adm.
 Alvin Holsey, commander, Carrier Strike Group One.
 “I look forward to sharing practices and knowledge with city leadership and first responders throughout the week.”